 With this instrument the pilot receives instantaneous indication about pitch and roll of the aircraft relative to the horizon.
 It is shown on the face of the instrument with an aircraft image.
 Roll indications are indicated at the top and pitch with the aircraft image relative to the background in blue and brown.

-This instrument is located at the top center of the basic six and paramount for flying in instrument meteorological conditions (IMC).
+This instrument is located at the top center of the basic six and it is paramount for flying in instrument meteorological conditions, also known as IMC.

 During preflight, taxi and cruise the pilot needs to look out for correct instrument indications and verify, if possible, with the real world by looking outside.
-Any failure during IFR means an emergency should backup instruments not be installed.
+Any failure during IMC means an emergency, should backup instruments not be installed or properly functioning.

-Inside the instrument you will find an earth gyro spinning and it is kept in the horizontal plane through rigidity and a pendulous unit mounted on the bottom of the gyro.
+Inside the instrument you will find an Earth gyro spinning around and it is kept in the horizontal plane through rigidity and precession with a pendulous unit mounted on the bottom of the gyro.

-The aircraft image on the instrument is fixed (but adjustable up and down for different level flight attitudes) and the blue/brown background is able to move up and down.
-Some East-European have the brown (showing the Earth) part above the blue, peculiar to say the least.
+The aircraft image on the instrument is fixed (but adjustable up and down for different level flight attitudes/speeds) and the blue/brown background is able to move up and down.
+Some East-European models have the brown (showing the Earth) part above the blue, it is peculiar to say the least and can be confusing.

 As shown on the image to the right the gyro lies horizontally (vertical axis) in the inner gimbal ring.
 The outer gimbal is pivoted wingtip to wingtip and moves the background plate.